Sunday 14 July 2024

 I'll never forget the expression on the face of the teenage student who had never tasted a raspberry before (only the fake flavours in sweets) as he stripped the canes on our school allotment of their fruit.
 Likewise, I will never forget the day we found a juvenile blue shark in the shallow waters off our favourite beach: We tried to show the local holidaymakers its stunning colour and explain how it may have become disorientated, but they were convinced it was dangerous - children were pulled from the water by their parents.
 My consternation only increased when those same parents later encouraged their children into the water to feed their unused crabbing bait to a large male grey seal...
 There is much to learn, but the effort is essential, and this is something I will never tire of.

-My son when he was much younger, discovering that the skin of a shark is rough - priceless.
+My son when he was much younger, discovering for himself that the skin of a shark is rough - priceless.

 Thursday 30 September 2021